FamilySearch Library: History

 The current building, just west of Temple Square was opened on October 23, 1985, and cost $8.2 million.

 In 1938, the GSU began to microfilm records which contained genealogical data from around the world, and today this microfilm makes up much of the library's collection.
 Today the GSU is more commonly known as FamilySearch, and in September 2021, completed digitizing many of its microfilm collections to be shared online.
 In 2017, the FHL opened a new center for interactive discovery experiences.

 On January 10, 2023, the LDS Church announced a name change for the library.
 The former Family History Library would be known as the FamilySearch Library, and family history centers would be known as FamilySearch Centers (FSC).

 1999 shooting

-On April 15, 1999, 70-year-old Sergei Babarin entered the library's lobby and began shooting.
+At 10:30 a.m. on April 15, 1999, 70-year-old Sergei Babarin entered the library's lobby and began shooting.
 A security officer and one female patron were killed while several others were injured.
 One hour and 45 minutes after the shooting began, Salt Lake police shot and fatally wounded Babarin in an exchange of gunfire.
 The assailant discharged 20 bullets during his assault, and two police officers discharged four bullets, one of which struck the assailant in the head, who later died in an ambulance.
 The prosecutor ruled that the officers' shooting was justified, and they were not charged.
 Babarin's family indicated he had a history of schizophrenia, a claim not corroborated by the Valley Community Mental Health Clinic.
 This occurred only four months after a separate shooting incident a block away at the Triad Center.

+The shooting occurred five days before the Columbine High School shooting in Columbine near Denver, Colorado.